HzaCode/DP2_BeginnersGuide/docs/source/Special Case： Iterative Parameter Configuration for Efficient Data Collection.md

      {
        "iteration": {
          "start": 1,
-         "stop": 5, // Incorrectly assumes there are only 5 pages "format": "{page_number}"
+         "stop": 5,
+         "format": "{page_number}"
        }
      }
      ```
+     This is incorrect because it hardcodes the total page count.

 4. **URL Placeholder Errors**